 During most of their orbit, comets are hard to see.
-This is because they are small and made of dusty ice so do not reflect much light from the Sun.
+This is because they are small and made of dusty ice which does not reflect much light from the Sun.
 As a comet get closer to the Sun, the ice in the comet heats up.
 Some of this ice turns into a gas.
-The gas gets lit up by the Sun's light making it easier to spot with a telescope.
+The gas gets lit up by the Sun's light, making it easier to spot with a telescope.